Goto Main Content

 Article 2

 Unless otherwise required by another competent authority for a given accounting event, a certified public accountant (CPA) engaged to audit and attest financial statements shall do so in accordance with these Regulations.
-Matters not provided herein shall be subject to generally accepted auditing standards ("the Auditing Standards") issued by the Accounting Research and Development Foundation.
+Matters not provided herein shall be subject to the Standards on Auditing (TWSA) issued by the Accounting Research and Development Foundation.

 Where the relevant competent authority adopts special provisions for a special industry, the regulation of audit and attestation services for that industry shall be subject to those provisions.